daferdur/pxt-myHX711/README.md

 ![](get_N_average_value.jpg)

+This block function gets the final value of weight without applyin the configured scale, only applies offset.
+N parameter must be higher than 1.
+The returnef result will be N averaged.

 ## get N average reading units

 ![](get_N_average_reading_units.jpg)

 This block function gets the final value of the weight applying the configured scale and offset.
-N parameter mus be higher than 1.
+N parameter must be higher than 1.
 The returned result will be N averaged.

 ### Blocking mode